rareyesdev/react-template/README.md

 ### `classnames`
 For using CSS Modules inside components.
 See [bind](https://www.npmjs.com/package/classnames#alternate-bind-version-for-css-modules-)

+### `connect-history-api-fallback`
+Middleware to proxy requests through a specified index page, useful for Single Page Applications that utilise the HTML5 History API

 ### `cross-env`
 For settings Node environment variables in a cross-platform manner